sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_bit.rst

     BitSet(19, 4) = 19

-Set the state of the sign bit to one:
+Set the state of the sign bit to one, return a 32 bit data:
 ::

     BitSet(-1, 31) = -1